yahoojapan/k2hr3/usage_other.md

 ![K2HR3 Usage Other - Key](images/usage_other_key.png)

 In the above figure, OWNER can **exchange keys without consideration to MEMBER**, if the program(application) or the system detects change of the key and can reread the key.
-Although USER can provide a system for distributing/updating keys, it is **difficult** to provide a system that supports RBAC function and supports IaaS(OpenStack), like the +SERVICE feature supports OWNER and MEMBER.
+Although USER can provide a system for distributing/updating keys, it is **difficult** to provide a system that supports RBAC function and supports IaaS(OpenStack and kubernetes), like the +SERVICE feature supports OWNER and MEMBER.

 USER can reduce the cost and build a safe system by using K2HR3 system which these are already implemented and can easily provide.